Hafiz Gul Bahadur Group: Hafiz Gul Bahadur

 Hafiz Gul Bahadur (Urdu: حافظ گل بہادر, born c.1961) hails from the Madda Khel clan of the Utmanzai Wazir and was raised in a village in North Waziristan.
-He is the direct descendant of religious extremist and anti-colonial militant Mirzali Khan, also known as the Faqir of Ipi.
+He is the direct descendant of religious extremist and anti-colonial militant Mirzali Khan, also known as the Faqir of Ipi, who had fought against Pakistan during the Waziristan rebellion (1948–1954).

 Bahadur attended a Deobandi madrassa in Multan, Punjab and participated in the Soviet–Afghan War and Afghan civil war, the latter which he likely fought on the side of the Afghan Taliban through developing ties with the Haqqani Network.
 He was also a leader of the student wing of Jamiat Ulema-e-Islam-Fazal (JUI-F) in North Waziristan, receiving attention in 2001 for recruiting a militia of 4,000 in opposition to United Nations monitors who were set to deploy along the Afghanistan-Pakistan border in order to prevent flow of weapons to the Afghan Taliban.
 The deployment didn't occur due to the September 11 attacks.

 In 2005 the Pakistani military began operations within North Waziristan to pursue foreign, mainly al-Qaeda, militants fleeing from South Waziristan.
 They met resistance from militant groups led by Hafiz Gul Bahadur, among others.
 In September 2006 he negotiated a peace deal with the Pakistani military in which he agreed to expel all foreign militants, such as al-Qaeda and Uzbek militants, from Pakistani soil.

 After a year of fighting US-led forces in Afghanistan, he returned to Pakistan in late 2007.
 During late 2007 and early 2008, Bahadur refused to assist Baitullah Mehsud against the Pakistani Army and urged him to refrain from fighting Pakistani forces in Razmak, North Waziristan.